-Why This Is Such a Great Meal
+Why Is This Such a Great Meal?

 3. You can easily double this recipe and meal prep.

-- 1 lb chicken breasts, boneless
+- 1 pound chicken breasts, boneless

 - 1 (32-oz) container chicken broth, low-sodium